-When I was a child, I loved paging through the family photo albums.
+As a child, I loved paging through the family photo albums.
 Old black and white photos of family from years ago fascinated me.
 Imagine, my mother had braids!
 My father in a a baby carriage.
 But the one photo that drew me, more than any other, was the photo of my mother with a POLAR BEAR!
-The look on her face is both excited and a bit embarrassed… as if someone told her to pose, but like all tweens, she didn’t want to let anyone see she was enjoying it.
-I always thought this photo was a one-of-a-kind… maybe from a party or carnival… but it turns out, taking a photo with a person in a Polar Bear suit was an actual THING in Germany from the 1920s to the 1960s!
+The look on her face was both excited and a bit embarrassed… as if someone told her to pose, but like all tweens, she didn’t want to let anyone see she was enjoying it.
+I always thought this photo was a one-of-a-kind, maybe from a party or carnival, but it turns out taking a photo with a person in a Polar Bear suit was an actual THING in Germany from the 1920s to the 1960s!
 There are hundreds of these Polar Bear photos out there!

 photo from Lodder collection